Quantization Robustness of Monotone Operator Equilibrium Networks: Introduction

 \subsection{Related Work}

-\emph{Quantization theory.} Standard quantization modeling treats the quantized weight matrix as a bounded perturbation of its full-precision counterpart~\cite{higham_accuracy_2002,nagel_white_2021}.
-Post-training quantization (PTQ) applies a fixed quantizer after training, while quantization-aware training (QAT) incorporates the quantizer into the training loop via a straight-through estimator~\cite{jacob_quantization_2017}. \emph{Inexact operator splitting.} Operator splitting methods such as forward--backward and Peaceman--Rachford admit inexact variants in which bounded per-step errors are tolerated while preserving convergence~\cite{eckstein_douglasrachford_1992,combettes_proximal_2011}.
+\emph{Quantization theory.} Standard quantization modeling treats the quantized weight matrix as a bounded perturbation of its full-precision counterpart~\cite{higham_accuracy_2002,nagel_white_2021}; post-training and quantization-aware variants (Section~\ref{sec:experiments}) trade off training cost against achievable bit-width~\cite{jacob_quantization_2017, nagel_white_2021}. \emph{Inexact operator splitting.} Operator splitting methods such as forward--backward and Peaceman--Rachford admit inexact variants in which bounded per-step errors are tolerated while preserving convergence~\cite{eckstein_douglasrachford_1992,combettes_proximal_2011}.
 In Section~\ref{sec:quant-mondeq}, we apply these results to quantization-induced errors in the MonDEQ solver and derive new bounds on equilibrium displacement and the associated condition number.